womeninrobotics/womeninrobotics.github.io/pages/posts/photo-challenge.md

 * The subject is using tools, code, or sensors to build or deploy robots.
 * Unbranded image (small logos in background ok)
 * Permission from subject

-## Contribute

-### 1. Take a photo or animated gif

-Help us by taking high quality photos of women, non-binary and underrepresented people (with permission!) engaging in actively building and programming robots.

 ### 2. Upload them to Wikimedia